Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 1. **Onboarding Clarity**: Enhanced onboarding instructions that significantly improve new players' understanding of game mechanics.
 2. **Gameplay Mechanics**: Further adjustments made to gameplay mechanics based on extensive tester feedback, ensuring a balanced and enjoyable experience.
 3. **User Interactions**: User interactions have been optimized to foster a more immersive gaming experience that aligns better with player expectations.
-4. **Expansion Opportunities**: We will continue gathering user feedback to inform refinements in gameplay experiences and insights for future updates, specifically focusing on user interactions and gameplay improvements.
+4. **Expansion Opportunities**: We will continue to gather user feedback to inform refinements in gameplay experiences and insights for future updates, specifically focusing on improving user interactions and overall gameplay mechanics.